Digital.gov Style Guide

 Accessibility

-All images require alt text and/or caption.
+All images require alt text for screen readers, and/or a caption that appears below the photo.
 Be descriptive, yet succinct.
 Take care to note if the image is an infographic, factoid, diagram, chart, photo, or logo.
 If related to a program, agency, or event, include the name and/or acronym (and if an event, please include the date).

 Attribution

-All images require source information.
+All stock images require source information.
 Below are some examples of requirements based on source:

 1. Creative Commons (CC)